Male Breast Reduction

 Addressing Gynecomastia in Austin, TX

 Approximately 30 to 40 percent of teenage boys develop some degree of "breasts" during puberty, but most outgrow them as their testosterone and estrogen levels even out.
 Although not life threatening, gynecomastia can be embarrassing, adversely affecting men's self-esteem, mental health, and sometimes even social functioning.
-During your initial consultation, Dr. Fisher will examine your breasts.
+During your initial consultation, our surgeons will examine your breasts.
 In certain cases, gynecomastia can be treated with medications such as Tamoxifen.
 An evaluation by an internal medicine doctor or endocrinologist may be appropriate to assess for other medical causes.
 For others, a male breast reduction surgery is necessary.

 For patients seeking male breast reduction, if the swelling is in the fatty tissue, your plastic surgeon may recommend liposuction to remove the excess fat.
 However, if the swelling is in the denser glandular tissue of the breast, surgery to remove the firm glandular tissue will be necessary.